applesthepi/unnamedblocks/docs/docs_cappuccino.md

 <h1 id="super_instructions">Super Instructions</h1>

 Super instructions are instructions that can be sent and received from either **Cappuccino** or the executable to perform debugging operations.
-You can find the list of instructions inside a comment in [this file] (https://github.com/applesthepi/unnamedblocks/blob/dev/Cappuccino/include/Cappuccino/Registration.h).
+You can find the list of instructions inside a comment in [this file](https://github.com/applesthepi/unnamedblocks/blob/dev/Cappuccino/include/Cappuccino/Registration.h).
 Here are the instructions at the time of writing:

 ```
 1 - [ R/D ] stop; kill all